mohamuhsin/the-counter-app/README.md

 This project demonstrates how to work with refs and portals in react.
 This project demonstrates how to work with refs and portals in react.
-This project demonstrates how to work wit
+This project demonstrates how to work wi